celinab23/wiki_scraper/readme.md

 ###  Done:
  - get_first paragraph function.
  - get_leaders() function that integrates a call to get_first paragraph.
- -
+ - leaders_scraper.py

 ### To do:
 - Modify the get_leaders() function to refresh the cookie.
 - Update this readme file with "Instalation" and "usage.

 ## Personal situation
-Lost too much time in setting up the environment.
+- Lost too much time in setting up the environment.
-Unable to complete the get_leaders() function to refresh the cookie and effectively generate the dictionaty.
+- Still strugling with Git/GitHub

 ## Contributors
 Celina Bolaños